- Get Help

 - We also provide support and advice for students who have been named in an incident of sexual violence.
 See Resources for Respondents.

-Support is available in multiple ways: in-person on any of SFU's three campuses or anywhere in the Lower Mainland or by phone, email, text, or Zoom.
+Support is available in multiple ways: in-person on any of SFU's three campuses or by phone, email, text, or Zoom.
 No matter where you are located, our case managers can support you.

 Emergency Line: 778.782.4500 | Safe Walk: 778.782.7991